Skip to main content

 The notice you get includes:

-• the deadline for completing the work
+• the date the work must be done by

 The deadline should be at least 21 days from the date on the notice.
-The council should reinspect the property after the deadline has passed to check if the work has been properly carried out.

 Was this page helpful?